 These training programs sit side by side our workplace inclusion programs, which connect employers with people facing barriers to employment.
 These programs get people “in the door”, while our mentoring and training offerings support them to perform to the best of their ability.
 Many of our participants go on to further employment and tell us that the workplace inclusion programs gave them the start they needed to get their lives back on track.

-African-Australian Inclusion Program – in partnership with National Australia Bank, we offer paid work placements to qualified African Australians who struggle to find employment due a lack of local work history.
-More than 200 African-Australians have participated in our inclusion program since 2009: of these, over 80 per cent have found work in NAB or beyond, in their chosen field.
+In partnership with National Australia Bank, we offer paid work placements to qualified African Australians who struggle to find employment due a lack of local work history.
+More than 200 African-Australians have participated in AAIP since 2009: of these, over 80 per cent have found work in NAB or beyond, in their chosen field.
+Learn more about AAIP.

-The Industry Employment Initiative (IEI) – is an initiative led by Social Ventures Australia (SVA) in conjunction with Jesuit Social Services, Mission Employment, the Brotherhood of St Laurence and the Business Council of Australia to create pathways to employment for unemployed young people through partnerships with major employers.
+IEI is an initiative led by Social Ventures Australia (SVA) in conjunction with Jesuit Social Services, Mission Employment, the Brotherhood of St Laurence and the Business Council of Australia to create pathways to employment for unemployed young people through partnerships with major employers.
 Over the past two years Jesuit Social Services has worked closely SVA and Coles Supermarkets and a network of five Star Sydney Hotels to create a range of new employment opportunities.
-In partnership with Jesuit Social Services, SVA has recently been funded by the Victorian Government under the JVEN program, to extend this employer demand led initiative to reducing unemployment through partnerships with major employers, for a further three years.
+In partnership with us, SVA has recently been funded by the Victorian Government under the JVEN program, to extend this employer demand led initiative to reducing unemployment through partnerships with major employers, for a further three years.

-Workplace Employment Partnerships – over the past three years Jesuit Social Services has worked with over 30 small to medium size employers to support more than 40 people experiencing a range of job barriers into employment.
+Over the past three years, Jesuit Social Services has worked with over 30 small to medium size employers to support more than 40 people experiencing a range of job barriers into employment.
 These partnerships are now being continued through the EmployXpress and the IEI initiatives.